 This article was originally published on February 2, 2025.
 It has been updated to reflect changes from additional Presidential Actions.
-Four additional Executive Orders released on February 3, 2025.
-A subsequent Executive Order dated for February 5, 2025, released on February 7, 2025.
+Ten additional Executive Orders released between February 3, 2025, and March 6, 2025.
+A subsequent Fact Sheet was published on March 6, 2025.

-- All products imported from Canada and Mexico will bear a 25% duty for entry into the United States.
+- Products imported from Canada and Mexico that do not qualify for USMCA preference will bear a 25% duty for entry into the United States.
 Energy and energy resources from Canada will bear a lower 10% duty.
-All products imported from China will bear an additional 10% duty for entry into the United States.
+Potash from Mexico and Canada will bear a lower 10% duty.
+All products imported from China will bear an additional 20% duty for entry into the United States.

-- Duty-free de minimis treatment of low-value shipments will be unavailable for goods covered by these duties.
-Cessation of the duty-free de minimis treatment for goods imported from China is paused indefinitely until Commerce establishes systems to collect tariff revenue.
+- Duty-free de minimis treatment of low-value shipments will at some point become unavailable for goods covered by these duties.
+Cessation of the duty-free de minimis treatment for goods imported from Mexico, Canada, and China is paused indefinitely until Commerce establishes systems to collect tariff revenue.

 - No exclusion process will be available for domestic importers.